 Follow the instructions below to recover data from a thumb drive that is not recognized.

-- Download and install Disk Drill to your computer.
+- Download and install Disk Drill on your computer.
 Open it.

-- Select your USB, then click Search for lost data.
+- Connect your USB drive, select it, and then click Search for lost data.

 - Click Review found items once the scan is complete.